What is happening at CHS???? Let’s find out!

 On September 23rd , the MPSEOC will be hosting a college fair at Carroll College from 1:30-3:30.
 Seniors will not be excused early to attend, with it being a PLC Monday, all students are out of school by 2:30.
 If you want your child to attend earlier, please call the attendance office to excuse them.

 We will be registering students for the college fair on September 18th-19h.
 For more information regarding the college fair and which schools will be there, please go to http://www.montanacolleges.com/college-fairs.html .

 The counseling department will be meeting with all seniors 2 times at the beginning of the school year to make sure they have everything they need for graduation and to start the post-secondary planning process.

-September 19th and 20th in their American Government classes.
-We will be doing credit checks, giving them their transcript ordering information, as well as signing them up for the college fair
+September 18th-19th in their American Government classes.
+We will be doing credit checks, giving them their transcript ordering information, as well as signing them up for the college fair.

 Senior Parent Night

-We will be hosting a Senior Parent night in the Auditorium on Wednesday, September 27th from 6-7 PM.
+We will be hosting a Senior Parent night in the Auditorium on Wednesday, September 25th from 6-7 PM.
 We will be presenting a lot of information about scholarships, college admissions, FAFSA.
-We will also be having a presentation by Marti Johnson of Reach Higher Montana about the changed FAFSA process.

 Suicide Prevention at CHS